JoinColony/purser/docs/purser-ledger.md

-# Ledger Wallet API
+# @colony/purser-ledger API documentation

-These docs serve to outline the `API` format and methods provided by `colony-wallet`.
+These docs serve to outline the `API` format and methods provided by the `@colony/purser-ledger` library.

 Unlike other wallet libraries, this one works entirely in `async` mode, meaning every `return` will be a `Promise` that must `resolve` _(or `reject`, if something goes wrong...)_.